CodySchrank/MTG-Arena-Tool/README.md

 MtG Arena Tool is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

+Please read about (our Privacy Policy and How we use your data here)[https://github.com/Manuel-777/MTG-Arena-Tool/blob/master/PRIVACY.md]

 ### Credits
 [Electron](https://electronjs.org/)